Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/6_LEDPixel.rst

 .. image:: ../_static/imgs/6_LEDPixel/Chapter06_06.png
     :align: center

-In the pop-up window, Library Manager, search for the name of the Library, “Adafruit_NeoPixel”.
+In the pop-up window, Library Manager, search for the name of the Library, "Adafruit_NeoPixel".
 Then click Install.

 .. image:: ../_static/imgs/6_LEDPixel/Chapter06_07.png
     :align: center

-The second way, open Arduino IDE, click Sketch -> Include Library -> Add .ZIP Library, In the pop-up window, find the file named “./Libraries/Adafruit_NeoPixel.Zip” which locates in this directory, and click OPEN.
+The second way, open Arduino IDE, click Sketch -> Include Library -> Add .ZIP Library, In the pop-up window, find the file named "./Libraries/Adafruit_NeoPixel.Zip" which locates in this directory, and click OPEN.

 .. image:: ../_static/imgs/6_LEDPixel/Chapter06_08.png
     :align: center